LaravelDaily/Best-Laravel-Packages/readme.md

 - [Laravel Telescope](https://laravel.com/docs/9.x/telescope) - Telescope provides insight into the requests coming into your application, exceptions, log entries, database queries, queued jobs, mail, notifications, cache operations, scheduled tasks, variable dumps, and more.
 - [spatie/laravel-backup](https://github.com/spatie/laravel-backup) - This Laravel package creates a backup of your application.
 The backup is a zip file that contains all files in the directories you specify along with a dump of your database.
 - [spatie/laravel-responsecache](https://github.com/spatie/laravel-responsecache) - Speed up an app by caching the entire response
+- [spatie/laravel-mail-preview](https://github.com/spatie/laravel-mail-preview) - A mail driver to quickly preview mail
+- [spatie/laravel-db-snapshots](https://github.com/spatie/laravel-db-snapshots) - Quickly dump and load databases
+- [spatie/laravel-uptime-monitor](https://github.com/spatie/laravel-uptime-monitor) - A powerful and easy to configure uptime and ssl monitor
+- [spatie/laravel-failed-job-monitor](https://github.com/spatie/laravel-failed-job-monitor) - Get notified when a queued job fails
+- [spatie/laravel-server-monitor](https://github.com/spatie/laravel-server-monitor) - This package keeps an eye on the health of all your servers.
+- [spatie/laravel-schedule-monitor](https://github.com/spatie/laravel-schedule-monitor) - Monitor scheduled tasks in a Laravel app

 - - - - -